Mikko-Huuskonen-Pro/Universal-Knowledge-Database/README.md

 This repository intentionally targets **deterministic consumption by computation engines** (e.g. payroll and accounting engines).
 Therefore UKDB packs are **integer-only** for all numeric fields.

+UKDB packs are not authored by humans.
+They are produced by compilers, importers, or AI systems and are intended for direct engine consumption.
 ---

 ## Core Philosophy